KTH-EXPECA/devdocs/docs/tutorials/deployment/software_setup/ntp.md

 # Time synchronization

 Time synchronization within the cluster is achieved through the [Network Time Protocol (NTP)](http://www.ntp.org/).
-The management server hosts an NTP server instance that all devices in the network synchronize with.

 ## Setting up the NTP server

 An Ansible Playbook YAML file for automatic set-up of the NTP server can be found in the [KTH-EXPECA/TestbedConfig](https://github.com/KTH-EXPECA/TestbedConfig/tree/master/services/ntp/playbooks/set_up_ntp.yml) repository.
-Run it by executing `ansible-playbook set_up_ntp.yml` on the command line on the management server (`galadriel`).
+Run it by executing `ansible-playbook set_up_ntp.yml` on the command line.

 The playbook contains two plays: